sourcegraph/amp.nvim/README.md

 Do you have a feature request or an idea?
 Submit an issue in this repo!

-- Better reconnect: Nvim users are much more likely to reopen their IDE than JetBrains users.
-Because of that, we should check if we can automatically reconnect to an IDE in the same path that we had the last connection with.
-- When I ask Amp to show me a particular section of code, it would be nice if Amp could open that file and select the code for me.
-- Should we keep the code selection when moving between tab?
-Currently you can't switch to a split terminal if you don't want to loose the selection, i.e. making the built in terminal unfeasible for code selection.

 ## Development

 Uses `stylua` for general formatting, and `lua-language-server` for linting.